Homepolish/gigalixir-buildpack-datadog/README.md

 - Replace `<SERVICE>` with your service name (i.e. the Elixir application name).
 - Replace `<APPLICATION_NAME>` and `<HOST>` with your Gigalixir application name.

-> Note: Per the host section, metrics and traces set the default host name to the ps name.
+> Note: Per the host section, metrics and traces set the default host name to `$(hostname)`.

-It is not yet possible to dynamically set the PS name as the hostname for logs.
-For now, to correlate between metrics, traces, and logs the `ps` and `pstype` tags can be used.
+It is not yet possible to dynamically set the host name as the process hostname for logs.
+For now, to correlate between metrics, traces, and logs the `procid` tag can be used.

+> Note: Tags can be added using the `ddtags` attribute; i.e. `&ddtags=env:staging`

 #### Custom attributes